Googoo03/Compiler_Project_Public/README.md

 # CS152_Project
 A custom compiler developed in CS 152 using the All Guy Names programming language.

-Authors: Nicolas Karalis, Garrett Greenup, Alessandro Bombarda.
+Authors: Nicholas Karalis, Garrett Greenup, Alessandro Bombarda.

 ### Language Features